House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Making a ladder hoist using a harbor freight badland winch might be expensive but much easier than many other DIY ladder hoists.
 The winch comes with a remote control that makes the process much easier.
 You need a good piece of plywood for the sleigh bottom and a couple of two-by-four-wood panels.
 Measure the size of the ladder and cut the wood according to size.

-Add extra inches on the side to allow the hoist to move and so you can attach all the pieces.
+Add extra inches on the side to allow the hoist to move so you can attach all the pieces.
 Preferably, the screws should be long and thin to prevent the hoist from coming apart when carrying heavy weight.

 user guide divider